Common Pregnancy Pains and Their Causes

 Pregnancy Bleeding and Swollen Gums

 You may not have expected pregnancy to affect your mouth.
 But your blood circulation and hormone levels can make your gums tender and swollen, and you may notice they bleed more easily.
+You may also develop nose bleeds.

 - Get a dental checkup early in your pregnancy to make sure your teeth and mouth are healthy.
 See your dentist if you notice a particular problem.